func-i/Funci_from_OS/_posts/2015-08-18-jmeter-api-testing-part2.md

 title:      Automated JSON API stress testing with JMeter Part 2
 subtitle:   Stress test your APIs with millions of requests
 author:     jon
-date:       2015-07-28
+date:       2015-08-18
-published:  false
+published:  true
 ---

-If you are just finding this post, refer to [Part 1](post_url 2015-05-01-jmeter-api-testing-part1 %}) for the setup.
+If you are just finding this post, refer to [Part 1]({% post_url 2015-05-01-jmeter-api-testing-part1 %}) for the setup.
 It deals with some of the basic API functionality and a basic JMeter setup.

 Now we will get into the advanced JMeter setup that will allow you to traverse your API during your stress test.